LCPLPearson/PythonCo./BASH.md

 fi

 ### Question 17
+--Write a script that determines your default gateway ip address.
+Assign that address to a variable using command substitution.
+-Have your script determine the absolute path of the ping application.
+Assign the absolute path to a variable using command substitution.
+HINT: man which
+-Have your script send six ping packets to your default gateway, utilizing the path discovered in the previous step, and assign the response to a variable using command substitution.
+-Evaluate the response as being either successful or failure, and print an appropriate message to the screen

 A=$( ip route | cut -d" " -f3 | head -1 )
 B=$( which ping )
 C=$( $B -c 6 $A | grep '6 received,' | cut -d" " -f4-5)